jirijakes/bitcoinops.github.io/_posts/en/newsletters/2022-07-06-newsletter.md

     One proposal was for nodes to simply not consider a channel closed until some amount of time after its onchain closing transaction was seen.
-This would give time for he announcement of the new (post-splice) channel to propagate.
+This would give time for the announcement of the new (post-splice) channel to propagate.
 In the interim, nodes would still attempt to route payments through the seemingly-closed channel, as a spliced channel would still be able to forward